BoozeLee/githubupdater-tools/project_tracker.md

 - [ ] Review and update repository management using manage_repos.sh
 - [ ] Explore and experiment with the installed polymorphic toolkits (mkpoly, polymorph)
 - [ ] Create a simple workflow in n8n for GitHub automation
+- [ ] Extend the Poly-AI framework with additional tool APIs
+- [ ] Implement polymorphic code mutation techniques in the framework